BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 1. Private genomes can be located through the workspace.
 Click on the Workspace tab at the top of any page.
 This will open a drop-down box.
 Click on My Genomes at the upper right of this box.
 ![Figure 66](./images/Picture66.png "Figure 66")

-2. This will open a table that contains all of the genomes that you have annotated in the BV-BRC or PATRIC.
+1. This will open a table that contains all of the genomes that you have annotated.
 The top of the table contains a text box that can be used to filter the data.
 Enter the name, or the unique genome ID into this box and then hit return on your keyboard.
 ![Figure 67](./images/Picture67.png "Figure 67")

 3. This will filter the genomes to show those that match the text entered.
 Clicking on the row that contains the correct genome will highlight the vertical green bar to the right with possible downstream functions.
 Clicking on the **Genome** icon will open a new tab that has the Genome landing page for that genome.